knative/docs/serving/samples/helloworld-java-spring/README.md

 # Hello World - Spring Boot Java sample

-A simple web app written in Java using Spark Java Framework that you can use for testing.
+A simple web app written in Java using Spring Boot 2.0 that you can use for testing.
+It reads in an env variable `TARGET` and prints "Hello \${TARGET}!".
+If TARGET is not specified, it will use "World" as the TARGET.

 ## Prerequisites